Technologicat/unpythonic/HACKING.md

   - `unpythonic/syntax/__init__.py` is very long (> 2000 lines), because:
     - For technical reasons, as of MacroPy 1.1.0b2, it's not possible to re-export macros defined in another module.
     - Therefore, all macro entry points must reside in `unpythonic/syntax/__init__.py`, so that user code can `from unpythonic.syntax import macros, something`, without caring about how the `unpythonic.syntax` package is internally organized.
     - The docstring must be placed on the macro entry point, so that the REPL will find it.
 This forces all macro docstrings into that one module.
-(That's less magic than injecting them when `unpythonic` boots up.)
+(That's less magic than injecting them dynamically when `unpythonic` boots up.)
     - A macro entry point can be just a thin wrapper around the relevant [*syntax transformer*](http://www.greghendershott.com/fear-of-macros/): a regular function, which takes and returns an AST.
   - You can have an expr, block and decorator macro with the same name, in the same module, because MacroPy holds each kind in a separate registry.
     - If you do this, the docstring should be placed in whichever of those is defined last, because that one will be the definition left standing at run time (hence used for docstring lookup by the REPL).
   - Syntax transformers can and should be sensibly organized into modules, just like any other regular (non-macro) code.
     - But they don't need docstrings, since the macro entry point already has the docstring.
   - If your syntax transformer (or another one it internally uses) needs `gen_sym` or other MacroPy `**kw` arguments:
-    - Declare the relevant `**kw`s as parameters for the entry point, therefore requesting MacroPy to provide them.
-Stuff them into `dyn`, and call your syntax transformer, which can then get the `**kw`s from `dyn`.
+    - Declare the relevant `**kw`s as parameters for the macro entry point, therefore requesting MacroPy to provide them.
+Stuff them into `dyn` using `with dyn.let(...)`, and call your syntax transformer, which can then get the `**kw`s from `dyn`.
 See the existing macros for examples.
     - Using `dyn` keeps the syntax transformer call signatures clean, while limiting the dynamic extent of what is effectively a global assignment.
 If we used only function parameters, some of the high-level syntax transformers would have to declare `gen_sym` just to pass it through, possibly through several layers, until it reaches the low-level syntax transformer that actually needs it.
 Avoiding such a parameter definition cascade is exactly the use case `dyn` was designed for.
+  - If a set of macros shares common utilities, but those aren't needed elsewhere, that's a prime candidate for placing all that in one module.
+    - See e.g. `tailtools.py`, which implements `tco` and `continuations`.
+The common factor is tail-position analysis.

 - **Violate these guidelines when it makes sense to do so.**